Contemporary knowledge about God, Evolution, and the meaning of human life.

 They help one to cognize the ephemerality of worldly treasures and the illusiveness of hopes for eternally staying on the Earth in one’s present body.

 In interaction with them, people of goodness make efforts in changing themselves on the Path to Tao in order to become as far from evil as possible.
-After all, in order to become unreachable for evil, one must perform concrete actions on developing oneself as a consciousness…*
+After all, in order to become unreachable by evil, one must perform concrete actions on developing oneself as a consciousness…*

 Many people would not strive to become better if evil people did not “help” them!